are021/MySideProjects/Python/FunWithStacks/README.md

 ## To Play This Game

 Run this game in the Terminal by downloading the two stacks.py files.
-Then in terminal type
+Then in terminal type <br>
 %python3 stacksFun.py

 Enjoy!